Class14group1/ClassWork/classwork.md

 Gradle :
 Gradle is based on developing domain-specific language projects.
-Gradle focuses on developing applications by adding additional features
+Gradle focuses on developing applications by adding additional features.
+Gradle doesn't use an XML file for the declaration of project configuration.
+Gradle uses Groovy-based Domain-Specific language for making the project structure. (done by angelo)